kellywu3/Basic-Graph-Algorithm-Animations/README.md

     mark starting_node as visited

     while stack not empty {

         set path to the last entry in stack let current_node be the last node in path

-        if unvisited neighbor_node of current node exists in graph {
+        if an unvisited neighbor_node of current node exists in graph {

             mark neighbor_node as visited
             let new_path be a copy of path